dthusian/vanilla-factorized/features.md

 - Mod Block: Green Glazed Terracotta
 - Cost Block: Lodestone

-When pulsed, craft using ingredients (dropped items) sitting on top of 3x3 crafting table blocks above dispenser (top is north), and push item out of dispenser port.
+When pulsed, crafts using ingredients inside of any inventory  on top of 3x3 crafting table blocks above dispenser (top is north), and push items out of dispenser port.

 ### Machine: Metal Recycler
 - Mod Block: Red Glazed Terracotta